 - Repeat blood pressure measurement, and document the results.

 Further reading & references

-- Quick Starting Contraception, Faculty of Sexual and Reproductive Healthcare (2010)
+- UK Medical Eligibility Criteria for Contraceptive Use; Faculty of Sexual and Reproductive Healthcare (2009)

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.